 The Bottom Line:

 Investing in liquid funds is very beneficial when you have got excess money in your hand.
-Apart from this, liquid funds are an effective way to store your emergency fund, because such funds carry very low risk and provide better returns.
+These funds are effective way to store emergency fund, because such funds carry very low risk and provide better returns.